jhonvincentgaringa-dot/FINAL_PROJECT/README.md

 ### Algorithms
 1.  **Linear Traversal (List Display)**: Iterates through every node in the linked list to print student details to the console.
 2.  **Linear Search**: A search algorithm that traverses the list sequentially to find a student matching a specific ID.
-3.  **Node Deletion**: An algorithm that re-links pointers to remove a specific node from the sequence while preventing memory leaks using `free()`.

 ---